Is Reddit Safe For Kids? How to Avoid Risks

 Unfortunately, there is no way of 100% guaranteeing that any video will not contain malicious material.
-While Reddit makes every effort to ensure malicious content stays off its platform, it’s likely that some virus-filled videos may slip through the cracks.
+While Reddit makes every effort to ensure malicious content stays off its site, it’s likely that some virus-filled videos may slip through the cracks.
 Therefore, caution and common sense should be exercised by all users when considering whether or not to click on a link from Reddit.

 Is Reddit Safe for a 10-Year-Old?

-Reddit can be a great platform for kids as young as 10 to learn and engage with the world around them.
+Reddit can be a great site for kids as young as 10 to learn and engage with the world around them.
 That said, it’s important to make sure you’re supervising your child’s online activity if they are using Reddit.

 Can a 12-Year-Old be on Reddit?

 The short answer is yes, a 12-year-old can be on Reddit.
-Although the site’s user agreement stipulates that one must be 13 years of age or older to access the platform, there are still ways for younger users to gain access and use it.
+Although the site’s user agreement stipulates that one must be 13 years of age or older to use the platform, there are still ways for younger users to gain access and use it.
 In fact, there are even subreddits dedicated to helping those of preteen-age research topics and discuss ideas with like-minded peers.

 Is there Inappropriate Content on Reddit?

-Reddit is a popular website with a wide reach, and as such, it has become an attractive source to finding and disseminating inappropriate content.
+Reddit is a popular website with a wide reach, and as such, it has become an attractive source to finding and disseminating inappropriate and adult content.
 Unfortunately, this has been an issue since Reddit’s inception and continues to remain so today.
-Much of the content on the site itself is moderated to keep it appropriate for all ages, though many users increasingly make use of external links where explicit stuff can be found.
+Much of the content on the site itself is moderated to keep it appropriate for all ages, though many users increasingly make use of external hyperlinks where explicit stuff can be found.